Ralph Lopez majored in Economics and Political Science at Yale University. He has been published in the Boston Globe and the Baltimore Sun.

 The commissioners refer to a Special Grand Jury Petition presently before the United States Attorney for the Southern District of New York reporting un-prosecuted federal crimes at the World Trade Center on September 11, 2001.

 There is no denying that the secrets Epstein held were likely seen by many powerful people as better off taken to his grave.
-Although many of accused in the 2015 lawsuit have called Virginia Roberts a liar, and say they have never even met her, Prince Andrew, for example, cannot say he never met her, as he can be seen right there in a 2001 photo with his hand on Roberts' bare midriff.
+Although many of the accused in the 2015 lawsuit have called Virginia Roberts a liar, and say they have never even met her, Prince Andrew, for example, cannot say he never met her, as he can be seen right there in a 2001 photo with his hand on Roberts' bare midriff.

-And there is former Israeli Prime MInister Ehud Barak, covering his face as he enters Epstein's New York mansion in 2016, well after he was already known as a convicted sex offender.
+And there is former Israeli Prime Minister Ehud Barak, covering his face as he enters Epstein's New York mansion in 2016, well after he was already known as a convicted sex offender.
 Hours later, four young women were also photographed entering the house.

 If true, there is no doubt whatsoever that some of the allegations surrounding the Epstein case would make it extremely convenient for Epstein to suddenly die.
 The International Business Times reported that: